mickolaua/gcn_circular_generator/README.md

 ID: 38537
 Submitted by: Anna Ridnaia at Ioffe Institute <**>
 Authors: Ridnaia et. al

+Results
+--
+Found 8 GCN circulars
+GCN draft is in the gcn_draft_GRB 241209B.txt file.
+Please, fill the fields that were not automatically filled (in <> bracketes).
 ```

 The content of the generated GCN circular draft is as follows: